exadel-inc/etoolbox-authoring-kit/docs/md/injectors.md

 fieldset2_description = "Moon"
 ```

-There are two obvious "sub-resources" within this structure that can be addressed to separately like in the sample:
+There are two obvious "sub-resources" within this structure.
+They can be addressed to separately like in the sample:

 ```
 @Child(prefix = "fieldset1_")